mzolotko/kaggle-google-analytics-challenge/README.md

 Workflow
 ------------
-The workflow is described for Linux, to run it on Windows you will have to install Make and get it to work.
+The workflow is described for Linux, to run it on Windows you will have to install the **make** tool for Windows and get it to work.

 - Setup
-1. Clone or download this repo
+1. Clone or download this repo.
-1. TODO
-1. TODO
+1. Make sure the **make** tool is installed on your system.
+1. Run `make create_environment`, which will install virtualenvwrapper (if not already installed) and create a new virtual environment called google-analytics-challenge.
+If conda is installed, it will be used to create a new environment.
+Alternatively, you can create a new virtual environment yourself using a different tool.
+1. Activate the new environment.
+If you use virtualenvwrapper, run `workon google-analytics-challenge`.
+1. Run `make requirements` to install the required packages.
+1. Download competition data from Kaggle and put the files train_v2.csv, test_v2.csv, sample_submission_v2.csv in the folder data/raw.

+- Analysis scripts
+1. Run `make unpack_data` to run the script that unpacks columns containing json fields and drops unnecessary columns.
+1. Run `make recode_data` to run the script that recodes some features and generates some new.
+1. Run `make create_X_y` to run the script that creates time window based aggregated features and corresponding target variable values.
+1. Run `make concat_X_y` to run the script that concatenates time window based aggregated features and target variable values into one dataframe.
+1. Run `make train` to run the script that trains the model using the concatenated data, makes prediction for the prediction time period, stores the trained model and the predictions in the format ready for submission on Kaggle.

 --------